I want to change society from a business perspective, rather than from a welfare perspective.

 I want to create a space where everyone can go out

-Our mission at NOMURA is to "bring Delight and Passion to people through space creation."
-However, there are many people in society who find it difficult to go out, including not only people with disabilities, but also pregnant women, people raising infants, people with sensory hypersensitivity, people with dementia, and others.
-If we can create a society where it is easy to go out, more people will be able to bring "Delight and Passion" to them.
-And we want to do this not just from a CSR perspective, but from the perspective of economic circulation.
+Our mission at NOMURA Co.,Ltd. is to "deliver Delight and Passion to people through space creation."
+However, there are a great many people in society who have difficulty going out, including people with disabilities, pregnant women, people raising infants, people with sensory sensitivities, people with dementia, and so on.
+If we can create a society where it is easy to go out, we can deliver "Delight and Passion" to more people.
+And we want to do this not just from a CSR perspective, but also from an economic circulation perspective.

 Aiming to become a "platform for an inclusive society"